codeplaysoftware/portFFT/README.md

 By default the library assumes subgroup size of 32 is used.
 If that is not supported by the device it is running on, the subgroup size can be set using `PORTFFT_SUBGROUP_SIZES`.

+Configurations that attempt to read from the same memory address from two separate batches of a transform are not supported.

 ## Known issues

 * portFFT relies on SYCL specialization constants which have some limitations currently: